iotexproject/halogrants/oep-proposals/open-proposal-energymeter.md

 The hardware is largly developed and software.
 It would require branding and perhaps a package design with yourselves.
 The cryptocurrency inclusion would need to be developed which could be done by myself and take a few months.

+The hardware is advertised here -> http://www.radiotelemetry.co.uk/subsections/x9400_iot-quad-pulse-counter-2.asp

+There is currently a software project to link this with a payment system.
+We would be interested in a secure blockchain supported system of charging these payments.
+Presumably you have a developer tool kit and other hardware products have been launched with a mobile app and this would be developed with the same goals in mind as UCam.
+We would be happy to work with you on developing the details of how that might work in the IoTeX ecosystem.

 ## Total Budget Requested

 We would not in theory require a budget from you however perhaps you could agree to pre-order an amount of these products.
 We are currently listed to provide a company blue castle with over 2000 energy monitors.
 We would therefore ask you to sign an agreement to purchase a certain amount once the development was completed to your satisfacation.
-They currently retail at £79.00 each.
+They currently retail at £98.00 each.

 ## Maintenance and Upgrade Plans